JayBuckley7/ReactContactList/README.md

 ![](https://i.imgur.com/6iFAMLn.jpg)

 This has been a great challenge for learning React and I'm learning a ton.
-That said it is not yet in a finished state.
-There is no local persistent data storage method though I believe I will be able to create one using hooks and states, and the edit/add/delete features don't work yet on the tables.
-I have a plan for the missing methods involving bubbling up events through the component states using hooks but I've still got some learning to do.

 ## How to run